-- All uses allowed in a primary conservation area: a. - Uses allowed in the Agricultural Use classification in Table 4.3.10: Principal Use Table; b. - Individual or community water supply and septic systems; c. - d.
-Stormwater management facilities; - Required drainage or other utility easements; and е - Mitigation of development activities, including restoration of disturbed or degraded areas to f enhance habitat and scenic value.
+- a.
+All uses allowed in a primary conservation area; - b.
+Uses allowed in the Agricultural Use classification in Table 4.3.10: Principal Use Table; - c.
+Individual or community water supply and septic systems; - d.
+Stormwater management facilities; - e.
+Required drainage or other utility easements; and - f.
+Mitigation of development activities, including restoration of disturbed or degraded areas to enhance habitat and scenic value.